Rudy Lai

 1 updates

-Significant application of Google Cloud and NetApp for AI-driven app modernization, leveraging Compute Engine, GKE, BigQuery, and Vertex AI for patient-centric solutions.
+Adoption of Google Cloud services, including Compute Engine, BigQuery, and Vertex AI to build patient-centric AI applications.

 2022 Q3: no updates